HL7/US-Core/input/intro-notes/StructureDefinition-us-core-medicationrequest-intro.md

 **Profile specific implementation guidance:**

-* See the [Medication List Guidance] section for guidance on accessing a patient medications including over the counter (OTC) medication and other substances taken for medical and recreational use.
+* See the [Medication List] section for guidance on accessing a patient medications including over the counter (OTC) medication and other substances taken for medical and recreational use.
-*  The MedicationRequest resources can represent a medication using either a code, or reference a [Medication] resource.
+*  \*The MedicationRequest resources can represent a medication using either a code, or reference a [Medication] resource.
     *  When referencing a Medication resource, the resource may be [contained] or an external resource.
     *  The server systems are not required to support both a code and a reference, but **SHALL** support *at least one* of these methods.
     * If an external reference to Medication is used, the server SHALL support the [`_include`] parameter for searching this element.